|

 on top of the barrel subsiding.
 This would make it a low-alcohol drink as

 well, but with a strong honey taste.
-In the Edda, we
+In the Edda,

-giants, it was stolen by Odin for his own use.
+it was stolen by Odin for his own use.
 Now Valkyries

 present horns of mead to new souls in |